arjit-32/Computer-Science-Primer/src/content/articles/compiler-5.md

 ## Conclusion

-- Intermediate Code bridges **s**emantic understanding and machine execution
+- Intermediate Code bridges semantic understanding and machine execution
 - Makes code portable, optimizable, and easier to analyze
 - Forms like three-address code are widely used